BEAUTIFUL! COURAGEOUS! PHENOMENAL!

 When you’re ready to take that step, I hope you’ll think of what I’ve written here and looked at my photographs and decide that you want me to help.

-Bill Caddy is the owner of Bill Caddy Photography, offering Engagement, Boudoir, and Fashion/Glamour photographs.
+Bill Caddy is the owner of Bill Caddy Photography, offering Family, Engagement, Boudoir, and Fashion/Glamour photographs.
 He is the father of 3 boys.
-He is also the Assistant Chief for Alaska Volunteer Fire Department.
+He is also a volunteer for Alaska Volunteer Fire Department.